Allison-Turner/seshat/README.md

 # usable-itdk
-Parse CAIDA ITDK files into a database
+Parse [CAIDA ITDK](https://www.caida.org/catalog/datasets/internet-topology-data-kit/) files into a database

+## Notes

+SQLite does not require pyodbc, since Python 3 has built-in support via the [sqlite3 package](https://docs.python.org/3/library/sqlite3.html)

+pyodbc not currently functional because I need to spend more time on figuring out the drivers.

+Currently, a plain ./run.py will successfully download, decompress, and parse the .nodes file.
+Parser for .links is in progress.

 ## Files
 ### properties.py